CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 ---
 slug: firebase-crashlytics-for-capacitor-apps
-title: Firebase Crashlytics for Capacitor Apps
+title: Firebase Crashlytics for React Native Apps
 description: Learn how to integrate real-time crash reporting into your mobile apps with a step-by-step guide on setting up Crashlytics for both iOS and Android.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4